devPach4545/CSE_151A/README.md

 ![image](https://github.com/devPach4545/CSE_151A/assets/146885173/0cc11033-7cfb-4051-8f6b-6777ae2fb40b)

+> The classification report for the validation dataset.
+The report will summarize the performance of the model on the dataset.

 The model will lean a bit toward the underfitting in the fitting graph because the value of precision in the testing data is too low.

 ![image](https://github.com/devPach4545/CSE_151A/assets/146885173/39ac8af2-ab69-4216-b3f7-3a4e96a500b9)

+> Precision, recall curve for linear SVM.
+The graph represents the trade-off between precision and recall of a model for different values.

 ## Discussion
 ### Model 1: Logistic Regression